Sedation Dentistry for Torrance Kids

 General Anesthesia / IV Sedation

 General anesthesia requires an IV to deliver the sedative.
-While general sedation can be administered in a dental office, specially-trained professionals like anesthesiologists are usually on-site to deliver the sedative and help monitor the patient's vitals while the dentist performs the treatment.
+While general sedation can be administered in a dental office, specially-trained professionals like anesthesiologists are usually on-site at our Torrance pediatric dentistry to deliver the sedative and help monitor the patient's vitals while the dentist performs the treatment.

 Your child will be completely asleep during general anesthesia and will not remember the procedure.
 The anesthesiologist will help transition your child from sedation back into a wakeful state and make sure they are safe to go home.